fpgaprince/rtd/docs/source/storage.rst

     Removal of constant or equivalent Flip-Flops
     Basically your estimate and final report may not match because the tool will optimize.
 You can turn this off though.

+    Clear and Preset go together for Latches.
+    Set and Reset go together for Flops.

 Edge triggered latch?
 ================================